For more than four decades The Prince of Wales has used his unique position to champion action for a sustainable future.

 Some of the measures taken to reduce carbon emissions are:

-• The Prince of Wales has installed solar photovoltaic panels at Clarence House and Highgrove to generate renewable electricity;
+• The Prince of Wales installed solar photovoltaic panels at Clarence House in 2010 and has recently installed a second array.
+There are also solar panels at Highgrove and the Home Farm.

 • Biomass boilers at Highgrove, Birkhall (Their Royal Highnesses’ home in Scotland) and Llwynywermod replace fossil fuels with sustainably-managed wood;